 There are a limited number of smaller motel rooms (sleep up to 4) at Lake Swan Camp as well.

-You can stay in a hotel in Gainesville or at a nearby campground (but there is a $4.00 per person per day fee is you stay off-site).
-But we highly recommend that you stay each night as long as possible, as the evenings will be great times of fellowship for teens, children, singles, and adults!
+You can stay in a hotel in Gainesville or at a nearby campground (but there is a $8.00 per person per day camp fee is you stay off-site).
+But we highly recommend that you stay each night as long as possible, as the evenings are great times of fellowship for teens, children, singles, and adults!

 10. Are there hotels nearby?